codeaudit/bottomless/README.md

 # bottomless
 LSTM-based chatbot

+This is based on [GroundHog web-demo](https://github.com/lisa-groundhog/GroundHog/tree/master/experiments/nmt/web-demo) (and GroundHog was used to train the model).
+We re-wrote the HTTP server using Flask though.

 # Usage
 You need a computational server to run the code in `bot_chat_server`, and another server (normally on heroku) for the bot itself.